-Having determined that there is evidence of exceptional circumstances, the WG will in the same year:
+If making a determination that there is evidence of exceptional circumstances, the WG will with due promptness:

-- Consider the severity of the exceptional circumstances (for example, how severely "out of bounds" are the CPUEs or recruitment) - Follow the principles for action (see examples below). - Formulate advice on the action required (this could include an immediate change in TAC, a review of the OMP or the relatively urgent collection of ancillary data or conduct of analyses to be reviewed at a further WG meeting in the near future). - Report to the Director Research, MCM that exceptional circumstances exist and provide advice on the action to take.
+- Consider the severity of the exceptional circumstances (for example, how severely "out of bounds" are the [CPUEs or recruitment]) - Follow the principles for action (see examples below). - Formulate advice on the action required (this could include an immediate change in TAC, a review of the OMP, the relatively urgent collection of ancillary data, or conduct of analyses to be reviewed at a further WG meeting in the near future). - Report to the Director Research, MCM that exceptional circumstances exist and provide advice on the action to take.